In the remote Copper Canyons of the Mexican state of Chihuahua, the isolated tribe of Tarahumara Indians is known for a remarkable feat.

 That crop fueled the mighty Aztec empire for centuries.

 When Columbus landed on the American continent, the Aztec empire boasted a population of about 11 million people.
 Centuries of cultivating that super-food enabled the empire to grow and encompass an ever-expanding territory in what is now Mexico.
-The Aztec culture was vigorous and sophisticated with a complex social order, splendid feats of architecture, a rich arts tradition, a strong military, and robust commerce.
+At that time, the Aztec culture was vigorous and sophisticated with a complex social order, remarkable feats of architecture, a rich arts tradition, a strong military, and robust commerce.

 Not only was it a staple crop (eaten whole, ground into flour, and made into drinks), but it was also an essential survival ration for a mighty military.
 It was used medicinally for numerous ailments.
 Its oil was used as an ointment, and as a component in perfumes.
 It was used as a protective coating on Aztec paintings.
 It was even a part of Aztec religious ceremonies; it was offered to the gods, and the Aztecs even tithed a portion of it.

-But when the Spanish conquistadors discovered how important this "high-altitude" chia was to the Aztec way of life... they immediately knew their secret.
+But when the Spanish conquistadors eventually discovered how important "high-altitude" grown chia was to the Aztec way of life... they recognized its significance.
 But that wasn't all...

 When the Spanish observed the Aztecs using high-altitude chia dough to make images of their gods and then observed the Aztecs eating the sacred dough as part of religious ceremonies, they were horrified.